About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree (or equivalent international qualifications), as a minimum, in Middle Eastern studies, Islamic studies or a relevant cognate field.
+- a first-class or strong upper second-class undergraduate degree with honours in Middle Eastern studies, Islamic studies or a relevant cognate field.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.